emilyjspencer/Notes/TypeScript/README.md

 ### TypeScript

 * Is a typed superset of JS, built by Microsoft, aimed at making the language more scalable and reliable.
-Being a superset of JS means that it includes all of the features of JS as well as its own additional features
+Being a superset of JS means that it is a sort of layer around JavaScript includes all of the features and methods of JS as well as its own additional features
-*  Bein a typed version means means that the developer can specify the types of different variables at the time of declaration
-They will always hold the same type of data in that scope.
+*  Being a typed version means means that the developer can specify the types of different variables They will always hold the same type of data in that scope.
-* Compiles to regular Javascript
+* TypeScript compiles to regular Javascript
 * Tends to be less error prone
 * Lends itself to code readability and maintainability
 * Used to support the building of large-scale JS applications, as it offers better development-time tooling, static code analysis, compile-time type checking and code level documentation
 * TypeScript's online playground can be found here: https://www.staging-typescript.org/play?#

 ##### Adding TypeScript